gregsaun/BearExxa-V2/doc/config/firmware/README.md

 gear_ratio: 2.94:1
 sensor_type: ATC Semitec 104NT-4-R025H42G
 ```
+> [!WARNING]

-> :exclamation: These are not complete configurations.
+> These are not complete configurations.
 Please adjust your configuration to reflect the values below.

 #### Extruder motor driver
 For TMC2209 and TMC2130 using the Klipper extension  [klipper_tmc_autotune](https://github.com/andrewmcgr/klipper_tmc_autotune).